ericwoud/bridgefdbd/README.md

-# Managed WIFI - Bridge FDB Daemon
+# Access Point Managed WIFI - Bridge FDB Daemon

 A daemon to use when directly bridging your wifi interface to your network, without NAT or masquerade.